 And if you look around you’ll find lots of articles detailing tips on about pages for the web.
-However they don’t always get into the details of staff pages, or team pages which feature all the members of a given team.
+However, they don’t always get into the details of staff pages, or team pages that feature all the members of a given team.

 These often follow the same rules of an “about” page, but have a few unique trends.
 I’d like to cover those trends here with live examples and inspiration that you can borrow for your own projects.

 Basically, if you’re working to design a great team page then you’ll find quite a few solid ideas in this piece.
 So let’s dive in!